dijasila/GPAW/doc/documentation/transport/negftransport.rst

 leads respectively, and since they are inifinite, we need to do some handling to get it.

-We import the concept of priciple layer, the unit cell when solving the surface Green's function.
-We assum the interaction Hamiltonian only exsits between two adjacent principle layers.
+We induce the concept of priciple layer, the unit cell when solving the surface Green's function.
+We assum interaction only exsits between two adjacent principle layers.
 That means the Hamiltonian matrix is tridiagonal by the size of a principle layer, which is necessary to get the surface Green's function.